willie82486/TEST_NCCL_with_MPI/README.md

 ## The program follows these key steps:

 1. MPI Initialization:\
-  - Initializes the MPI environment, retrieves the world rank and size.
+  - Initializes the MPI environment, and retrieves the world rank and size.

 2. NCCL Unique ID Handling:\
   - Rank 0 generates an NCCL unique ID, which is broadcasted to all other ranks.